aws/serverless-application-model/README.md

 ## Getting started

-For a thorough introduction, see the [this tutorial](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started-hello-world.html).

 To start building SAM-based applications, use the [AWS SAM CLI](https://github.com/aws/aws-sam-cli).
 It allows you to locally build, test, debug, and deploy applications defined by SAM templates.

 Save the following as `template.yaml`: